VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition

 \section{Appendix}

-We first provide the formal definition of the terms used in this paper in Section~\ref{sec:definitions}.
-Next, we provide more details on the presented dataset in Section~\ref{sec:ap_dataset_generation}.
-The ablation study on the design choice of our method is presented in Section~\ref{sec:ablation_study}.
-Then we provide additional results on \ourprob{} (Section~\ref{sec:reconstruction}), \ourproball{} (Section~\ref{sec:charecterization}), and \ourprobrec{} (Section~\ref{sec:recognition}).
-Moreover, in Section~\ref{sec:interpolation}, we present more results to demonstrate the ability of VisDiff for polygon sampling on a continuous polygon manifold.
-Finally, we evaluate intermediate results of SDF diffusion in Section~\ref{sec:ap_sdf_diffusion} and provide model hyperparameter and architecture details in Section~\ref{sec:ap_training}.
+We first provide formal definitions of the terms used in this paper in Section~\ref{sec:definitions}.
+Next, we describe the dataset generation process in Section~\ref{sec:ap_dataset_generation}.
+The ablation study analyzing the design choices of our method is presented in Section~\ref{sec:ablation_study}.
+We then provide additional results for \ourprob{} (Section~\ref{sec:reconstruction}), \ourproball{} (Section~\ref{sec:charecterization}), and \ourprobrec{} (Section~\ref{sec:recognition}).
+In Section~\ref{sec:interpolation}, we present further results demonstrating the ability of VisDiff to sample polygons on a continuous polygon manifold.
+We also evaluate intermediate results of the SDF diffusion process in Section~\ref{sec:ap_sdf_diffusion} and analyze the effect of SDF error on the vertex generation block in Section~\ref{sec:ap_polygon_extraction}.
+Finally, we provide model hyperparameters, architectural details, and training configurations in Section~\ref{sec:ap_training}.